AlanFNL/alanfnl/readme.md

 # Hi, I'm Alan 👋

 <p>
-  <strong>Frontend Developer</strong> • 🇦🇷 Argentina • 22 years old
+  <strong>Software Engineer</strong> • 🇦🇷 Argentina • 22 years old
 </p>

 <p>
-  I build web interfaces that people actually enjoy using.<br>
-  Been coding for 3+ years, started with game development but found my spot in frontend work.
+  Game development was my first step into coding, but web development is where I really found myself.

+  I love creating clean, smooth, and user-friendly experiences.
+I’d rather stay up all night chasing a tricky bug than leave it for later, always looking for better ways to do things and learning what’s new.

+  When I’m not coding, you’ll find me listening to Taylor Swift or Juice WRLD, cheering for Cristiano Ronaldo, or gaming and laughing with friends.
 </p>

 </div>

 ---

-## 💼 What I Do

-I'm all about creating clean, smooth user experiences.
-Work mostly with React and love making things feel fast and responsive.

 **🏢 Currently working at Reforce Infinity** as a Full Stack Developer since Jan 2022.